andremedeiros94/nira/README.md

     ## 2211.286184        1.471                31.99       24.44
     ## 2320.118864        3.536                31.90       19.19

-### Load the pre-trained model and validate their performance in external labeled data.
+### Load the pre-trained model and validate their performance in external labeled data

     data(nir_seed)
     load_classifier_df(nir_seed)